madsnedergaard/semantic-release-codeship-example/README.md

 We're also making use of the `generateNotes` plugin to automatically generate release notes: https://github.com/Merott/semantic-release-codeship-example/releases

-## Additional steps when setting up yourself (without cloning this repository)
+## Additional steps when setting up without cloning this repository

 1. Install Codeship-condition plugin